 - felony (or formal) probation.

-Note that if a person is convicted of felony trespass, this conviction may have:
+Note that if you are convicted of felony trespass, this conviction may have:

 - negative immigration consequences (if applicable), and